New chain on the block: What is cryptocurrency and how is it taxed?

-If not caught by the definition of a VPI, the danger is that such virtual currencies will be taxed both on issuance and when used to purchase other goods and services.
+If these virtual currencies do not meet the definition of VPI, the concern is that such virtual currencies will be taxed both on issuance and when used to purchase other goods and services.

 Mining of cryptocurrency

-The proposed legislation does not address cryptocurrency mining, although it is understood that Finance is considering further legislation to bring clarity to this activity.
-Under the ETA there is a lack of clarity as to whether crypto-mining constitutes commercial activity, given that it may be the creation of a VPI, money or IPP.
-On this basis, the ability of a crypto-miner to claim ITCs on the often substantial inputs that go into mining for cryptocurrency such as hardware, facilities and electricity may be in question.
-In its response to the consultation, CPA Canada argues that Finance should adopt specific legislation to bring clarity around the GST/HST obligations and rights of crypto-miners, but also for income tax purposes, including international tax treaties between Canada and home countries of crypto-miners.
+The proposed legislation does not address cryptocurrency mining, although it is understood that Finance Canada is considering further legislation to bring clarity to this activity.
+Under the ETA there is a lack of clarity as to whether cryptocurrency mining constitutes a commercial activity, given that such mining may lead to the creation of a VPI or IPP.
+On this basis, the ability of a cryptocurrency miner to claim ITCs on the often substantial inputs that go into mining for cryptocurrency such as hardware, facilities and electricity may be in question.
+In its response to the consultation, CPA Canada argues that Finance Canada should adopt specific legislation to bring clarity around the GST/HST obligations and rights of cryptocurrency miners, but also for income tax purposes, including international tax treaties between Canada and the home countries of cryptocurrency miners.